 Pasta e Ceci

-In a large pot, over medium heat, warm the butter and olive oil; saute the onion, carrot, and garlic until soft, about 5 minutes.
+- In a large pot, over medium heat, warm the butter and olive oil.
+Stir in the onion and carrot; sauté until soft, about 5 minutes.
+Add in the garlic and cook for 1 minute more.
 Season with salt and pepper to taste.

 - Add the tomato paste and mix to combine.